jcai27/OptiProject/README.md

 5. **Deploy learned policies**
    - Flip `solver.use_learned_policies: true` in your config (or let `scripts/run_pipeline.py` do it for the evaluation split) so PySCIPOpt loads the bundles and blends ML scores with its native selectors.
    - Solve a validation/test split, inspect `outputs/results/<split>.json`, and iterate on feature logging, guardrails, or model hyperparameters as needed.
+   - If your PySCIPOpt build lacks the optional `Nodesel`/`Cutsel` interfaces, the run now prints a yellow warning and automatically falls back to SCIP’s default selectors so experiments still complete.

 ## Usage instructions